 Looking Further Ahead: The Fourth Wave of AI

 So what happens when we reach the end of the third wave of AI and the machines around us have mastered the art of contextual learning, adaptation, and self improvement?

-Well the simple answer is, no one really knows for sure.
+The simple answer is that no one really knows for sure.

 If the third wave of AI reaches a sufficient point in its evolution that machines are able to abstract data and take it further in recursive learning and improvement, it’s highly likely that it will only be a matter of time until some degree of human-level AI or artificial general intelligence (AGI) is reached.

 At this point, the AI can be considered capable of performing any intellectual task that we can, making them as smart as (and very probably smarter than) humans.

 If this level of AI development is reached, the potential for breakthroughs will increase drastically as the ability to think through problems that human brains currently can’t is removed as an obstacle.
 This could mean major scientific developments in everything from computing, to medicine, and even environmental and energy science.

 It’s also highly likely that should we ever develop AGI, the possibility of reaching a level of artificial super intelligence (also known as the singularity) will increase significantly.
 At this point, the AI will have surpassed us intellectually and will potentially develop rapidly, utilizing previous experience and sophisticated contextual abstraction to improve itself.